 The Parable of the Vineyard reveals: What could have been done more to my vineyard, that I have not done in it (Isaiah 5:4)?
 Here was wonderment of the fact that no greater privileges, blessings, or advantages could have been bestowed.

 No greater honor done; every need provided!
-Such was provided in the Garden of Eden for the first created man and woman, Adam and Eve.
-Then came the Serpent (the agent of Satan) inviting them to the only thing withheld from them; the forbidden fruit.
+Such was provided in the Garden of Eden for the first man and woman, Adam and Eve.
+Then came the Serpent (the agent of Satan) inviting them to partake of the only thing withheld from them; the forbidden fruit.

 When they accepted the serpent's invitation; they got on the wrong side of fence, outside the realm of safety that God had provided.
-A great loss came to them; and mankind, for they were driven from the Garden, along with punishment being imposed (Genesis 3:1-7).
+A great loss came to them; and mankind, for they were driven from the Garden, from the tree of life, along with additional punishment being imposed (Genesis 3:1-7).

 The Parable of the Vineyard became a Parable of Judgment: And now I will tell you what I will do to my vineyard: I will take away the hedge (or fence) thereof, and it shall be consumed; and break down the wall thereof, and it shall be trampled down (Isaiah 5:5).

 No more blessings, nourishing of the vineyard, placing it outside the realm of safety.
-Again, one could place America in the same category, as it has deteriorated from its former greatness in God; allowing the ungodly to be an influence, rather than God's provision for it.
+Again, one could place other once godly nations in the same category, having deteriorated from their former greatness in God; allowing the ungodly to be an influence, rather than God's provision.

 The Parable of the Vineyard reveals: And I will lay it waste: it shall not be pruned, nor digged; but there shall come up briers, and thorns.
 I will also command the clouds that they rain no more rain upon it (Isaiah 5:6).
-Vineyards require much care to make them fruitful; but no care would be provided, for it was to lay waste with briers and thorns.
+Vineyards require much care to make them fruitful; but no such care would be provided.

 Wild grapes could represent the immorality of man; of wicked and ungodly men, who had gotten on the wrong side of fence, outside the realm of God's provision.
 A plague of corruption, perverting of justice, gathering of sin to sin, accumulation of iniquities; instead of the righteousness of God.